-The Liberation War Museum, Bangladesh was established in 1996.
-It commemorates the heroic struggle of the Bengali nation for democracy and national rights.
-This struggle turned into an armed conflict following the genocide unleashed by the military rulers of Islamic Republic of Pakistan, with the emergence of Bangladesh as a Secular democratic state in December 1971.
+The Liberation War Museum in Dhaka, Bangladesh was established in 1996.
+It commemorates the heroic struggle of the Bengali nation for their democratic and national rights.
+The struggle turned into an armed conflict following the genocide unleashed by the military rulers of Islamic Republic of Pakistan, with the emergence of Bangladesh as a secular, democratic state in December 1971.

-The museum is housed in a two-storied building with displays in six galleries.
-Currently, the museum has in its collection 21,000 (August 2016) objects, which include rare photographs, documents, media coverage and materials used by freedom fighters and martyrs of the Liberation War.
-However the museum can display only around 1300 objects due to paucity of space.
-A proper museum with an area of about 20,000 sq. m. is being built endowed with modern concepts of display and archiving and is scheduled to be opened in March 2017.
-Liberation War Museum, excavated two killing fields in the Dhaka suburbs and preserves one site, and these human remains have added dimension to the displays.
+The museum is housed in a two-storied Colonial building with displays in six galleries.
+Currently, the museum has in its collection 17,500 (July 2014) objects, which include rare photographs, documents, media coverage and materials used by freedom fighters and martyrs of the Liberation War.
+However the museum can display only around 1,300 objects due to paucity of space.
+A proper museum with an area of about 20,000 sq. m., endowed with modern concepts of display and archiving is scheduled to be opened in July, 2015.
+The Liberation War Museum excavated two killing fields in the Dhaka suburbs and preserves one site, and these human remains have added dimension to the displays.

-Visitors to the museum realize how through popular struggle and human sacrifices the fundamental principles of democracy, secularism and nationalism of the Bangladesh Constitution (1972) evolved.
-Attempts have been taken through displays and regular programmes to create a living museum where visitors/participants can draw contemporary relevance for building national unity and a tolerant society and fight abuses of human rights.
+Attempt is made for visitors to the museum to realise how the fundamental principles of democracy, secularism and nationalism of the Bangladesh Constitution (1972) evolved through popular struggle and human sacrifices.
+Attempts have been made through displays in the museum as well as regular programmes, the most important of which are two school programmes, one for Dhaka city and a travelling museum for schools in the remote villages to create a living museum.
+Students/participants/visitors can draw contemporary relevance from these displays for building national unity and a tolerant and secular society and fight abuses of human rights.